anOatFlake/liederbuch/README.md

-This is an app which is a songbook collection with guitar chords.
+This is an app is a songbook collection with guitar chords, where the singers are able to follow the guitar player.

-TODO:
+TODOs:
 - [x] Song
 - [x] Songslist
 - [x] transformTitle